Ludacris99/AI-therapist/README.md

-AI Mental Health Therapist
+🧠 AI Mental Health Therapist

 Description:
 AI Mental Health Therapist is a web application that provides users with a safe and private space to express their thoughts and emotions.
-Powered by AI, it offers empathetic conversation, coping strategies, and guidance while keeping all chat content private and secure.
-The platform emphasizes mental well-being, confidentiality, and accessibility.
+Powered by AI, it offers empathetic conversations, coping strategies, and emotional guidance while keeping chat content private and secure.

-Features:

-User Authentication: Sign up, log in, and secure session management
+✨ Features

+🔐 User Authentication
+Secure sign-up and login with session-based authentication.

+🤖 AI-Powered Conversations
-AI-Powered Conversations: Interact with an intelligent AI therapist for support and guidance
+Interact with an intelligent AI therapist designed to provide supportive and thoughtful responses.

+🛡️ Private Chats
-Private Chats: Messages are temporary and not stored on the server
+Chat messages are temporary and not stored on the server, ensuring conversation privacy.

-Secure Sessions: Session-based authentication ensures that only the logged-in user can access their chats
+🧾 Secure Sessions
+Sessions are managed using HTTP-only cookies to keep user access safe.

+📱 Responsive Design
-Responsive Design: Works seamlessly on desktop and mobile devices
+The interface works smoothly across desktop and mobile devices.

-Tech Stack
+🛠️ Tech Stack

-Frontend: Next.js (App Router)
+🌐 Frontend — Next.js (App Router)

-Backend: Node.js, MongoDB, Mongoose
+⚙️ Backend — Node.js, MongoDB, Mongoose

-AI Integration: OpenAI API (or similar) for natural language conversation
+🧠 AI Integration — Gemini API

-Authentication & Security: Session-based cookies, secure login
+🔑 Authentication — Session-based cookies

-Styling: Tailwind CSS (or your preferred CSS framework)
+🎨 Styling — Tailwind CSS

-Why It Stands Out

-Focuses on user privacy — chat content is never stored permanently

-Simple, clean, and intuitive interface for stress-free interaction

-Designed as a supportive companion, not a replacement for professional therapy
+💡 Why This Project

+💙 Focuses on mental well-being and emotional support
+🔒 Prioritizes user privacy by not storing chat content 🚀 Built with modern web technologies and scalable architecture